 A Month of Death

-As I look back at this last two weeks, I see my countrymen still trying to make sense of the shooting of 27 people, twenty of them children, at an elementary school in Sandyhook, Connecticut less than two weeks ago.
-I read that in the Middle East there is more violence.
-And in the past two weeks, two people in my church have lost their spouses to illness, and a friend lost her mother.
+As I sit here, I see my countrymen still trying to make sense of the shooting of 27 people, twenty of them children, at an elementary school in Sandyhook, Connecticut less than two weeks ago.
+There is continuing violence in the Middle East.
+In the past two weeks, two people in my church have lost their spouses to illness, and a friend lost her mother.
 It doesn’t take more than a look at the news to know that each day someone is hurt or killed deliberately by a violent or insane person, or through an accident.
 We can’t help but wonder if we or someone we love could become a victim, too.

 As I huddled under the covers early this morning, trying to decide what to do, I decided I would not be ruled by fear.
 I was not going to stay on alert all night waiting for aftershocks or get up and search the Internet for the magnitude of the jolt.
 I was going to trust God with my life and go back to sleep.